A3sal0n/FalconGate/README.md

 - Monitor a custom list of personal or family accounts used in online services for public reports of hacking
 - Encrypt all your home DNS traffic to protect all your devices against DNS spoofing and stop your ISP from spying on your DNS requests (see https://dnscrypt.org/)
 - Discover and report open ports on your home devices
+- Detect and alert on active default vendor accounts for all devices running SSH in your home network

 ![alt tag](https://github.com/A3sal0n/FalconGate/blob/master/html/images/FalconGate_Network.png)